 All these activities at the port brought great wealth to the town, which for a short time was a centre of development and progress.

 The British established a fort in Black River to defend their territory from enemy ships.
 The present Black River Hospital stands on the site of what was the soldiers' barracks.

 In the early 18th century, the Church of England (the state church at the time) established a church in the town square.
 When the first Moravians arrived in Jamaica in 1754, they found a few people worshipping at this church.
 It was named the Parish Church of St. John the Evangelist, and initially served the wealthy planter class.
 The present building has a stone in its clock tower dated 1837, but it is believed that parts of the church are much older.

 A Court House was built by the mid 18th century, and this was the deciding factor in Black River rather than Lacovia being designated as the capital of St. Elizabeth.

 In the early days of Black River history, the river had to be crossed by a float, which would ferry pedestrians, animals and produce across the water.
 Eventually an extension bridge with a wooden floor was built, followed by the present bridge which was opened in 1940.
-Here are some pictures of the bridge under construction (click to enlarge).
+Here is a picture of the bridge under construction.

 Crucial to Black River history in the 19th century were the Leydens, a family that established themselves in the area.
 The father, John William Leyden, is buried at Waterloo Guest House.
 The three sons (most references cite them as having been born in England, but records show them to be Jamaican) were John William, Charles Dominic and Thomas Patrick (TP) Leyden.
 This family, TP Leyden in particular, was responsible for many developments in the town.
 Fine Victorian houses were built by or for them along the seafront to the west of the town, which at that time had a wide sandy beach.
 Waterloo, Invercauld and Magdala still stand today.